valkey-io/valkey-doc/docs/management/scaling.md

 This means that there is at least one master instance serving each of the 16384 available slots.

-If you don't want to create a Redis Cluster by configuring and executing individual instances manually as explained above, there is a much simpler system (but you'll not learn the same amount of operational details).
+If you don't want to create a Valkey Cluster by configuring and executing individual instances manually as explained above, there is a much simpler system (but you'll not learn the same amount of operational details).

-Find the `utils/create-cluster` directory in the Redis distribution.
+Find the `utils/create-cluster` directory in the Valkey distribution.
 There is a script called `create-cluster` inside (same name as the directory it is contained into), it's a simple bash script.
 In order to start a 6 nodes cluster with 3 masters and 3 replicas just type the following